Christopher O'Connell: 2017–18: ATP debut, injuries, rankings drop

-2019: Return from injury and first Challenger title
+2019: Injury return, Challenger title

-O'Connell began the year receiving wildcards into Qualifying for both the 2019 Brisbane International and 2019 Sydney International, losing to Christian Garin and Guido Andreozzi respectively.
+O'Connell began the year receiving wildcards into qualifying for both the 2019 Brisbane International and 2019 Sydney International, losing to Cristian Garín and Guido Andreozzi respectively.

-After the controversial restructuring of the ITF/ATP points system and the launch of the ITF World Tour, O'Connell returned to the Futures circuit to start his 2019 season.
-Playing on clay, he made consecutive finals in Mornington before travelling to Europe to play in tournaments in Turkey and Bosnia and Herzegovina, winning titles in Antalya and Doboj while improving his ATP Singles Ranking to 559 and his ITF World Tour Singles Ranking to 52 by mid-May.
-“I had a fair bit of time off, so after coming back it takes longer to get into the swing of things,” O'Connell, said.
-“I finally feel like I'm starting to find a bit of form and get more comfortable on the court."
+After the restructuring of the ITF/ATP points system and the launch of the ITF World Tour, O'Connell returned to the Futures circuit to start his 2019 season.
+Playing on clay, he made consecutive finals in Mornington before travelling to Europe to play in tournaments in Turkey and Bosnia and Herzegovina, winning titles in Antalya and Doboj while improving his ATP singles ranking to No. 559 and his ITF World Tour singles ranking to No. 52 by mid-May.
+"I had a fair bit of time off, so after coming back it takes longer to get into the swing of things," O'Connell, said.
+"I finally feel like I'm starting to find a bit of form and get more comfortable on the court."

-Reaching an ITF World Tour singles ranking of 5 and leading the Tour in Finals made with 10, O'Connell returned to the ATP Challenger Tour in July recording wins in San Benedetto, Sopot and Tampere, most notably defeating former world number 5 Tommy Robredo in straight sets in their second round clash at the 2019 BNP Paribas Sopot Open.
+Reaching an ITF World Tour singles ranking of No. 5 and leading the Tour in Finals made with 10, O'Connell returned to the ATP Challenger Tour in July recording wins in San Benedetto, Sopot and Tampere, most notably defeating former world number 5 Tommy Robredo in straight sets in their second round clash at the 2019 BNP Paribas Sopot Open.
 Adjusting back to the Challenger Tour quickly, O'Connell made a breakthrough at the 2019 Internazionali di Tennis del Friuli Venezia Giulia in Cordenons, Italy, claiming his first Challenger Tour title with a straight sets victory over German Jeremy Jahn in the final.
 With his maiden title, O'Connell's ATP Tour ranking improved from 313 to 220 in men's singles.
 In September, O'Connell reached the final of Sibiu Challenger, which saw his ranking inside the top 200 for the first time.

 In October, O'Connell defeated American Steve Johnson in straight sets to claim his second Challenger title of the year to at the 2019 Fairfield Challenger in Fairfield, California.
 Speaking of O'Connell's performance, four time ATP champion and former world No. 21 Johnson said: "I thought he played some of the best tennis of his life.
 Too good.
 And when that happens, you say ‘too good’ and move on."
 O'Connell then followed his title with a series of strong results on the Challenger Tour, making semi-finals in Las Vegas and Houston & a final in Knoxville where he was defeated by Michael Mmoh in straight sets.

-He finished 2019 with a singles ranking of 119, a career-high.
+He finished 2019 with a singles ranking of No. 119, a career-high.